Purpose of Environmental Health and Safety

 - Samples of Industrial Chemicals from the Industrial Technology Center

-It is the generator’s responsibility to properly dispose of laboratory chemicals at the university.
+It is the generator’s responsibility to properly manage laboratory chemicals and waste within their areas.
 Building Services employees are not to handle these chemical wastes even if considered nonhazardous.

 Definition of Hazardous Waste